iccir919/100-days-of-code/log.md

 **Today's Progress**: I found the official YouTube learning playlist for the Nature of Code.
 I supplemented my reading of the Introduction chapter with watching the videos and worked through the exercises.

-**Thoughts:** I skipped a day of this challenge because of some drinking alcohol, my 'ol nemesis in life.
-Instead of enjoying the small but continuous daily gains of learning, which benefit the overall plan of my professional development, I chose to instead joy the short-term pleasing but long-term destructive effects of escaping my currently mediocre life through ethanol.
+**Thoughts:** I skipped a day of this challenge because I drank too much alcohol, my 'ol nemesis in life, on the night of March 14, 2020.
+Instead of enjoying the small but continuous daily gains of learning, which benefit the overall plan of my professional development, I chose to instead joy the short-term pleasing but long-term destructive effects of ethanol.
+I need to stop escaping my currently mediocre life through it.

-When I found that Daniel Shiffman is this year working to improve the YouTube chanenl for the Nature of Code, I found it to be pretty awesome that he has not let the Nature of Code to become something stale but instead something continually works to improve and expand the audience of.
-Translating his exercises from Processing to p5 is 'easy' but also is helpful to helping me to understand the library more and more.
+When I found that Daniel Shiffman is this year working to revamp the YouTube content for the Nature of Code, I found it to be a sign that I am working through the content at the perfect time.
+It's awesome that he has not let the Nature of Code to become something stale; Instead he continually works to improve it.
+Translating his exercises from Processing to p5 is 'easy' but also is helpful to helping me to understand the p5.js library more and more.

 **Links to work:**